emdash/udlang/manual.md

 `type EvenInt: {x: Int | x % 2 == 0}`

+We might, for example, be able to expose the guts of the type-checker in a way that simplifies deriving new types from existing types, or that allows enforcing complex invariants at compile-time.

 In some ways this feature is inspired by C++ *concepts*, which are basically form of compile-time programming.

+Stay tuned.

 ## Templates ##